-Without options, each jobspec is removed from the table of active jobs.
-If the '-h' option is given, the job is not removed from the table, but is marked so that SIGHUP is not sent to the job if the shell receives a SIGHUP.
-If jobspec is not present, and neither the '-a' nor '-r' option is supplied, the current job is used.
-If no jobspec is supplied, the '-a' option means to remove or mark all jobs; the '-r' option without a jobspec argument restricts operation to running jobs.
+Without options, remove each jobspec from the table of active jobs.
+If the -h option is given, the job is not removed from the table, but is marked so that SIGHUP is not sent to the job if the shell receives a SIGHUP.
+If jobspec is not present, and neither the -a nor the -r option is supplied, the current job is used.
+If no jobspec is supplied, the -a option means to remove or mark all jobs; the -r option without a jobspec argument restricts operation to running jobs.